CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/difficulty_of_meaning.md

 - bounds meaning
 - orders meaning
 - makes meaning deterministic
-- makes meaning replay‑safe
+- makes meaning replay-safe
 - makes meaning measurable
 - makes meaning usable

-It is **intelligent compression**, not lossy simplification.
+It is **intelligent compression**.
+Any mapping from continuous/fuzzy meaning onto a discrete form is lossy in the information-theoretic sense.
+The claim is that the *right* loss, applied at the right frequency and with appropriate continuity mechanisms, leaves residual error that is negligible for the purposes of machine cognition.

 And here is the hinge:

 ### ✔ If canonicalization is applied at every turn
 ### ✔ and the granularity is fine enough
-### ✔ the difference becomes negligible for machine cognition
+### ✔ the residual difference becomes negligible for machine cognition

 This is the same principle behind:

 - Kalman filters
 - Bayesian updates
 - quantization theory
-- coarse‑to‑fine estimation
+- coarse-to-fine estimation
 - numerical integration

 A coarse estimate, applied frequently, becomes effectively precise.